paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

 We can split a `Vec` into two separate `Vec`s.
 However, doing this requires copyying the data.
 TODO: why is it that copying the data is required?
+ANSWER HERE: https://users.rust-lang.org/t/split-owned-vec-t-without-reallocation/6346/2

 ```rust
 fn main() {